-The individual or team of individuals selected to perform this evaluation shall possess extensive experience in the planning and delivery of large, complex, federally funded transit projects.
-Such experience includes familiarity with the issues usually presented during the construction phase of transit projects.
+The individual or team of individuals selected to perform this evaluation should have extensive experience in the planning and delivery of large, complex, federally funded transit projects.
+The experience should include familiarity with the issues usually presented during the construction phase of such projects.